Quick Tape Instructions

 Set your heel down between heel tabs D and E. Remove backing from section B and C.

 While stepping down on section A, wrap sections B and C straight across the top of the foot (one overlapping the other).
 Do not stretch or angle these sections.
-Rub over the top and sides of these tabs to activate the adhesive.
+Rub over the top and sides of these tabs vigorously to activate the adhesive.

-For Plantar Fasciitis, the Foot Support Straps should be worn 24/7 for six to eight weeks or as your doctor recommends.
+For Plantar Fasciitis, Quick Tape Foot Support Straps should be worn 24/7 for six to eight weeks or as your doctor recommends.
 The Foot Support Strap may also be worn as a preventative measure to protect your feet from injury while participating in activities such as marathons, sports, heavy lifting, and prolonged periods of walking or standing.

 Still have questions?
 Check out our FAQ page!